-If the figures coming from the North American Securities Administrators Association are correct, the number of fraud actions involving victims over the age of 50 has more than doubled in just one year.
-State and provincial securities agencies logged 506 enforcement actions in 2009.
-By last year that number skyrocketed to 1241.
+If the figures coming from the North American Securities Administrators Association (NASAA) are correct, the number of fraud actions involving victims over the age of 50 is staggering.
+We don’t have 2020 data yet and with COVID, we expect 2020 will be another record breaking year for fraudsters.

 Elder financial abuse is rampant.
 As baby boomers enter their retirement years, they continue to be the fastest growing age group of our population.
 That means that numbers of elder fraud victims will likely continue to increase.